nf-core/website/README.md

 See [instructions on how to get a GitHub OAuth token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (the token only needs the `public_repo` permission).
 This file is ignored in `.gitignore` for security reasons.

-For the MySQL database you should also add, the following values:
+For the MySQL database you should also add the following values:
 ```
-host = '127.0.0.1' #or whatever the IP address of your localhost is
+host = 'db'
 port = '3306';
 dbname = 'nfcore';
 username = 'nfcore_admin';